 Below includes a list of income events common for crypto users.

-Can I reduce my income and get to a lower tax bracket?
+. our guide to NFT taxes Can I reduce my income and get to a lower tax bracket?

 Itemized deductions can reduce your tax bill for the year.

 In some cases, deductions can reduce your taxable income to the point where you may fall into a lower marginal tax bracket.
 For example, if you have $40,000 of income for the year and claim $16,000 worth of itemized deductions, your taxable income will fall to $24,000.